Tax Counseling for the Elderly

 Credentials/Documentation

-Applicants must provide proof of their tax exempt status.
+Applicants must provide proof of tax-exempt status.
 Applicants must be tax compliant and not be debarred or suspended.
 2 CFR Part 200 applies to this program.

 What is the process for applying and being award this assistance?